kmbbeltran/Brig-Management-System-/ReadMe.txt

 Kelly Maclauchlan
 Katherine Beltran

-This program is a modification of a4 as was posted on the culearn page:
+This program is a modification of a4:
 This is a program that manages pirates in cells on the brig.
 The user can add and remove pirates to the cells and check to see a manifest of pirates in the brig divided by cells.